woooowoooo/woooobot/README.md

 Morshu sentences are grammatical (mostly) English sentences that only contain words spoken by Morshu in the CD-i game "Link: The Faces of Evil".
 They are generated in [`morshu.js`](morshu.js).
 If you run `node morshu.js`, it will generate ten morshu sentences.

+### New Rounds
+New rounds are stored in `queue.json` in the TWOW folder.
+When a new round is created, woooobot will copy over the `contestants.json` and `roundConfig.json` from the previous round with some modifications.
+To override properties in `roundConfig.json`, add them to `queue.json` in the TWOW folder.
+In each round of `queue.json`, there is also a special `remove` property, which is either a single key or a list of keys.
+All keys in `remove` as well as `remove` itself will be removed from the new `roundConfig.json`.
+After doing `phase newRound`, it is recommended to end woooobot (`Ctrl+C`) and restart it to ensure that the new round is loaded properly.